PatrickLim/DevOps-Toolkit-Wiki/Knowledge-Base/data/RCM-Classic-Tips-&-Tricks.md

-While the RCM Classic application (Insight.exe) is approaching EOL next year, it is currently the primary application used to configure master tables, features, and services.
+While the RCM Classic application (**Insight.exe**) is approaching EOL next year, it is currently the best way to safely configure master tables, features, and services; no SQL knowledge needed.
 So, thought it best to highlight some tips and tricks here.

 ![image.png](/.attachments/image-448a7025-91de-4f7d-a6bb-65b789d76ccc.png)